hokashun/docsify/docs/gr-1userguide.md

    Connect monitor to Type-C interface through the extension dock.

    ![1698657743472](image/README/1698657743472.png)
-4. Prepare arms ready for calibration.
+4. Prepare arms for calibration.
    Align shoulder grooves.
-   Keep arms straight downards and palms inwards-facing.
+   Keep the arms hanging straight down with the palms facing inward.
    Ensure a 10 cm interval between palms and hips.
-   Keep the robot stand up straight.
+   Ensure that the robot stands upright.

    ![1698658681237](image/README/1698658681237.png)